 We Christians have always followed a theology which challenges people to think for themselves and get involved in loving God by serving others.
 Our only creed is that Jesus is the Christ, the Son of the Living God.
 We are dedicated to making Jesus of Nazareth known to the world as the Christ of God.
 We wish to invite the world to the Lord's table, and take the Lord's Supper every Lord's Day.

 Our roots take us back to the Reformation spirit of the European Renaissance of the 14th and 15th centuries.
 Early leaders such as William Tyndale, Martin Luther, John Calvin, and Jacob Arminius lamented the fact that the established church had become burdened with tradition and hindered by hierarchy and abuses of power.
 They sought to reform the church and bring it closer to Christ’s intention.

 The modern form of the American churches of Christ traces back to the Restoration Movement of the early 1800’s.
-Influential leaders at that time were Barton W. Stone of Kentucky, Alexander Campbell of Virginia, and “Raccoon” John Smith of Kentucky.
+Influential leaders at that time were Barton W. Stone of Kentucky, Alexander Campbell of Virginia, “Raccoon” John Smith of Kentucky, and Walter Scott of Ohio.
 Convicted by Christ’s prayer for unity in John 17:20-

 Ministers of The Orcutt Christian Church

 Roland Bond … 8/1964 -

 Richard Bloodworth … 7/1968 -